Lars BERGLUND / Liangbing HU

 Inventor: HU LIANGBING, et al.

-Solar cell substrates require high optical transparency, but also
+Solar cell substrates require high optical transparency, but

-transparency of about 90% yet a low optical haze (<20%).
-In
+substrates exhibiting a transparency of about 90% yet a low

-this work we introduce a novel transparent paper made of wood
+optical haze (<20%).
+In this work we introduce a novel

-fibers that display both ultra-high optical transparency (~96%)
+ultra-high optical transparency (~96%) and ultra-high haze

-design for solar cell devices.
-Compared to previously demonstrated
+cell devices.
+Compared to previously demonstrated nanopaper

-nanopaper composed of wood-based cellulose nanofibers, our novel
+composed of wood-based cellulose nanofibers, our novel

-transparent paper has better dual performance in transmittance and
+transparent paper has better dual performance in transmittance

-haze, but also is fabricated at a much lower cost.
+and haze, but also is fabricated at a much lower cost.
 This

 high-performance, low-cost transparent paper is a potentially